Christian Charles Josias von Bunsen: Rome

-The historian Niebuhr's work and character had aroused Bunsen's enthusiasm, and at the close of 1815 he went to Berlin, to show Niebuhr the plan of research which he had mapped out.
+Historian Barthold Georg Niebuhr's work and character had aroused Bunsen's enthusiasm, and at the close of 1815 he went to Berlin, to show Niebuhr the plan of research which he had mapped out.
 He remained some months in the company of the historian.
 Niebuhr was so impressed with Bunsen's ability that, two years later, when he became Prussian envoy to the papal court, he made the young scholar his secretary.
 The intervening years Bunsen spent in assiduous labour among the libraries and collections of Paris and Florence, where he again joined Astor.
 When Astor returned to the United States, Bunsen became the French teacher of a Mr. Cathcart, an English gentleman.
-In Paris in 1816, he continued his studies of Persian and Arabic under Sylvestre de Sacy.
+In 1816, he continued his studies of Persian and Arabic in Paris under Sylvestre de Sacy.

 In July 1817 he married Frances Waddington, eldest daughter and co-heiress of Benjamin Waddington of Llanover, Monmouthshire, an English clergyman.
 The plan of an improved German translation of the Bible was first suggested to Bunsen by his young wife.
 Cornelius, Overbeck, Brandis, and Platner were the inseparable companions of the Bunsens.
 The Bunsens' lodgings in the Palazzo Caffarelli on the Capitoline Hill, where they lived 22 years, became a resort of many distinguished persons.

 As secretary to Niebuhr, Bunsen was brought into contact with the Vatican movement for the establishment of the papal church in the Prussian dominions, to provide for the largely increased Catholic population.
 He was among the first to realize the importance of this new vitality on the part of the Vatican, and he made it his duty to provide against its possible dangers by urging upon the Prussian court the wisdom of fair and impartial treatment of its Catholic subjects.
 In this object he was at first successful, and both from the Vatican and from Frederick William III, who put him in charge of the legation on Niebuhr's resignation, he received unqualified approbation.